Safe Haven (film): Plot

 Meanwhile, Kevin is suspended for creating the false wanted posters - for crimes that were not committed - and for drinking on the job.
-He turns out to be Katie's (Erin's) husband, still alive and well.
-A flashback reveals that on the night Katie ran away, she stabbed Kevin with a knife when he attacked her in a drunken rage.
-Enraged, he breaks into Katie's former neighbor's home in Boston and gets the phone number to the restaurant where Katie works.
-Arriving in time for the town's Fourth of July parade, a severely intoxicated Kevin sees Katie kissing Alex, which enrages him.
-That evening, Katie has a dream that she is standing on the docks watching the fireworks when Jo comes up and tells Katie that "he" is here.
+It is revealed that on the night Katie ran away, she stabbed Kevin with a knife when he attacked her in a drunken rage.
+Enraged, Kevin breaks into Katie's former neighbor's home in Boston, getting the phone number to the restaurant where Katie works.

+Arriving in time for the town's Fourth of July parade, a severely intoxicated Kevin sees Katie kissing Alex.
+That evening, Katie has a dream that as she is standing on the docks watching the fireworks Jo comes up and tells her that "he" is here.
 Katie wakes up in the convenience store next to a sleeping Lexie when Kevin suddenly appears and confronts her, demanding that she go back with him.
-She refuses and tells him to leave.
-Kevin pulls a gun and pours gasoline all over the store, with the intent to burn it down.
+Katie refuses and tells him to leave but Kevin pulls a gun and pours gasoline all over the store, with the intent to burn it down with her inside.

-Katie buys time by faking sympathy and agreeing to go back with him.
+Fearing for Lexie’s safety (as she’s upstairs), Katie buys time by faking sympathy and agreeing to go back with him.
 When he lets his guard down, she pushes him into the water.
 A firework spark lands on the gasoline, igniting a fire that engulfs the store.
 Alex sees the burning store, quickly crosses the harbor by boat, and saves Lexie.
-Meanwhile, as Katie tries to fight off Kevin, the gun goes off and kills him.
+Meanwhile, as Katie tries to fight off Kevin, she kills him by shooting him.

 After the fire, Alex recovers several letters written by his late wife Carly before she died.
-They were prepared ahead of time for memorable events such as Josh's eighteenth birthday and Lexie's wedding day.
+They were prepared ahead of time for important events such as Josh's eighteenth birthday and Lexie's wedding day.
 He also reconciles with Josh.

 Jo later tells Katie that she will be leaving Southport soon.
 Katie thanks her for being a good friend and Jo tells her, "You deserve this, Katie.
 You belong here."

 Alex gives Katie a letter with the words "To Her" on the envelope.
-It explains that Alex must be in love to have given her the letter and she hopes that she feels the same, wishing that she could be there with them.
+It explains that he must be in love to have given her the letter and she hopes that she feels the same, wishing that she could be there with them.
 Enclosed with the letter is a photo of Alex's late wife.
 Katie realizes that her neighbor "Jo" was the ghost of Carly watching over them.